pfraces-graveyard/html-split-examples/README.md

 # html-split examples

-Showing the full power of html-split
+Shows how to work with html-split